bandrei/rippleframe/README.md

 and in the Java code

 ```
+//note how we inject the BoxConfig and the Utils class into the Box
 public Prediction(BoxConfig config, Utils utils) throws PPError, IOException, BoxError.BoxConfigError {
 		/**
 		* utils.generatePins(BoxConfig config, boolean isOutputPins);